NerochazeDev/PropellerMiniApp/replit.md

 ## Overview

 This is a Telegram Mini App built with React and Express that integrates Monetag SDK for rewarded advertising.
-The application allows users to watch ads through two different formats (Rewarded Interstitial and Rewarded Popup) and earn rewards.
+The application allows users to watch ads through two different formats (Rewarded Interstitial and Rewarded Popup) and earn realistic rewards ($0.001-$0.003 per ad).
+Features include USDT TRC20 crypto withdrawals, 5% referral commission system, and comprehensive earnings tracking.
 The app is designed to run as a WebApp within Telegram's ecosystem.

 ## System Architecture